pdarche/carbon/docs/carbon.md

 [1.5 degree key facts](http://climateanalytics.org/hot-topics/1-5c-key-facts.html)

 A 1.5 degree target means we have a collective, all-time carbon "budget" of about about 1,000 gigatons or 1 trillion metric tons of anthropogenic carbon and carbon equivalent emissions.  [todo: show and reference warming per gigaton chart].
 To date, we've released about 500 gigatons [TODO: CITATION], meaning we have about 500 gt to emit over the next 34 years.
-Given current emisisons and emission growth rates, we're on track to exhaust that budget within the next dayfour to 20 years.
+Given current emisisons and emission growth rates, we're on track to exhaust that budget within the next four to 20 years.

 ![Historical and Projected Emission](../images/historical_and_projected_emissions.png)

 ## Part 3: How can we get there?
-To stay within our budget we have to shrink our emissions by an 2% per year (on average) for the next 34 years to get to zero net new emissions by 2050.  [todo: citation, todo: add chart with carbon growth rates and reductions].
-We have roughly four options for making these reductions:
+To stay within our budget we have to shrink our emissions by an 2% per year (on average) for the next 34 years to get to zero net new emissions by 2050.  [todo: citation].
+We have roughly four options for doing this:

-1. reduce consumption of energy-demanding services
+1. reduce demand for energy
-2. increase energy efficiency of those services
+2. increase energy efficiency
-3. reduce the carbon output from generating energy for those services
+3. reduce carbon output per unit of energy
-4. increase the amount of C02 we remove from the atmosphere
+4. increase the amount of C02 removed from the atmosphere

 Barring catastrophe, global population is expected to grow to [11 billion people](http://www.un.org/en/development/desa/news/population/2015-report.html) by 2100.
 In the next 25 years [nearly a billion are expected to join the middle class](http://siteresources.worldbank.org/EXTABCDE/Resources/7455676-1292528456380/7626791-1303141641402/7878676-1306699356046/Parallel-Sesssion-6-Homi-Kharas.pdf), and they'll want the services that come with that status.
-So in general demand for energy intensive services will grow over the next decades.
+So in general demand for energy will grow over the next decades.

 There are reductions in services -- especially in those serivces consumed by the top of the global income distribution -- however, that can have a meaningful impact.
 [The average American takes 6.8 flights per year](https://www.ustravel.org/answersheet).
 Reducing that by just **one** flight could take 5% off that his or her carbon footprint.
 Apartments and condos use [50% less energy](http://buildingsdatabook.eren.doe.gov/docs/DataBooks/2011_BEDB.pdf) than single-family homes.
 Residential energy use accounts for 10% of all carbon emmissions.
 If we were to become a completely urban civilization, we'd reduce emissions that much further.
 And it's  estimated that [22.6kgs of C02-equivalent gasses are emitted for each 1kg of beef](http://www.unep.org/pdf/unep-geas_oct_2012.pdf).
 Were we to cut out beef from our diets we'd reduce emissions by 5% (livestock accounts for nearly half of agricultural emissions which are 14% of total emissions, mostly in the form of [methane emissions from cow digestion](https://en.wikipedia.org/wiki/Enteric_fermentation)).